cnrad/commit-history/README.md

 # readme.md

-This repo is only to set commits that happened before my join date on this account, for whatever reasons
+This repo is only to set commits that happened before my join date on this account + deleted commits/repos, for whatever reasons

 ```bash
 set GIT_COMMITTER_DATE='YYYY-MM-DD HH:MM:SS'